ndeadly/MissionControl/README.md

 ***Can you add bluetooth audio support?***
 No. The bluetooth module on the switch only implements a small set of services required to make hid controllers work.
 Of this small set of services, only a handful of high-level functions are exposed to the rest of the system.
 Adding audio support would require implementing the services neccessary for audio transport, for which any sane person would require an open-source re-implementation of the bluetooth module in order to have access the low-level functions required to pull it off.

-### Known Issues and limitations
-* Non-Switch controllers cannot be used to wake the system from sleep.
-* Controllers that haven't had their hardware ID whitelisted for identification will not be recognised as connected.
-This can include some official Switch controllers.
-They will however still pair with the console and store their details to the database.
-If you encounter such a controller, please create an issue requesting support.
-* Wii(U) controllers can take a while to pair with the console.
-For some reason they are only detected at the end of a device discovery cycle.
-Be patient and re-press the sync button on the controller if neccessary.
-* Xbox One button layout was changed at some point in a firmware update.
-Please ensure your controller firmware is up to date if you have issues with incorrect button mappings.
-* Games with motion controls experience a drift on non-switch controllers when motion controls are enabled.
-I will fix this in a future release.
-For now most games should allow you to disable motion controls as a workaround.

 ### Credits
 * [__switchbrew__](https://switchbrew.org/wiki/Main_Page) for the extensive documention of the Switch OS.